1

 Where do ADN nurses get paid the most?

 ADN nurses tend to earn higher salaries in regions with a high cost of living and greater demand for healthcare services, such as metropolitan areas and states with robust healthcare industries.
-Factors like experience, certifications, and the healthcare facility also influence pay rates, with specialized roles and night shifts often offering higher compensation.
+Factors like experience, certifications, and the healthcare facility also influence pay rates, with specialized roles and night shifts often offering additional compensation.

 What is a Seasonal RN ADN?